Tim Lincecum

-Timothy Leroy Lincecum (/ˈlɪnsəkʌm/ LIN-sə-kum; born June 15, 1984), nicknamed "The Freak", "The Franchise", "The Freaky Franchise" and "Big Time Timmy Jim", is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the San Francisco Giants (2007 to 2015) and Los Angeles Angels (2016).
-A two-time Cy Young Award winner, Lincecum helped the Giants win three World Series championships from 2010 through 2014.
+Timothy Leroy Lincecum (/ˈlɪnsəkʌm/ LIN-sə-kum; born June 15, 1984), nicknamed "the Freak", is an American former professional baseball pitcher who played ten seasons in Major League Baseball (MLB), primarily for the San Francisco Giants.
+A two-time Cy Young Award winner, Lincecum won World Series championships in 2010, 2012, and 2014 as a member of the Giants.

 A graduate of Liberty Senior High School in Renton, Washington, Lincecum played college baseball at the University of Washington, where he won the 2006 Golden Spikes Award.
 That year, Lincecum became the first Washington Husky to be selected in the first round of an MLB Draft when the San Francisco Giants selected him tenth overall.

-Nicknamed "The Freak" for his ability to generate powerful pitches despite his slight physique (5 feet 11 inches, 170 pounds), the power pitcher led the National League in strikeouts for three consecutive years in a span from 2008 to 2010.
+Nicknamed "The Freak" for his ability to generate powerful pitches despite his slight physique (5 feet 11 inches, 170 pounds) and for his unorthodox pitching mechanics, the power pitcher led the National League in strikeouts for three consecutive years in a span from 2008 to 2010.
 He also led the league in shutouts in 2009 and won the Babe Ruth Award in 2010 as the most valuable player of the MLB postseason.
 Lincecum won consecutive Cy Young Awards in 2008 and 2009, becoming the first MLB pitcher to win the award in his first two full seasons.
 He also appeared in four consecutive All-Star Games from 2008 through 2011 and pitched no-hitters in 2013 and 2014.
-Lincecum won World Series rings with the Giants in 2010, 2012, and 2014.
-After an injury-plagued 2015 season, he made nine starts for the Angels in 2016.
+After an injury-plagued 2015 season, he made nine starts for the Los Angeles Angels in 2016.
+Lincecum returned to baseball in 2018 to sign with the Texas Rangers, but only played for the Rangers' Triple-A affiliate before being released due to injuries.

-Lincecum is one of only three pitchers in Major League history to win multiple World Series championships, win multiple Cy Young Awards, throw multiple no-hitters, and earn multiple All-Star selections; the others are Justin Verlander and Hall of Famer Sandy Koufax.

 Early life

+Timothy Leroy Lincecum was born on June 15, 1984, in Bellevue, Washington.
 Lincecum's mother, Rebecca Asis, is the daughter of Filipino immigrants.
 His father, Chris, worked at Boeing and is distantly related by marriage to actress Natalie Wood.
-When Tim was drafted, he held out for a larger signing bonus so his father could retire.
 From the age of four, Chris helped his son refine his pitching motion, filming his practices and games and analyzing the video.
-Lincecum attended Liberty Senior High School in the Issaquah School District, where he played two seasons of varsity baseball.
+Lincecum attended Liberty Senior High School in Renton, Washington, where he played two seasons of varsity baseball.
 As a senior, he was named the state's Player of the Year and led his school to the 2003 3A Kingco Athletic Conference title.
-Lincecum was selected by the Chicago Cubs in the 48th round (1,408th overall) of the 2003 Major League Baseball (MLB) draft, but he did not sign, opting to attend the University of Washington instead.
+He was selected by the Chicago Cubs in the 48th round (1,408th overall) of the 2003 Major League Baseball (MLB) draft, but he did not sign, opting to attend the University of Washington instead.